 Does thy life destroy.

 We should also bear in mind the implied genders of the two central images in this poem: the (phallic) worm, accompanied by the masculine energies of that howling storm, is implicitly male, while the delicate rose, being a flower, is more readily aligned with femininity.
+(It is perhaps worth reminding ourselves that Blake capitalised Rose in his first line, leading us to remember that as well as referring to the flower, Rose is also a girls’ name.)
 In Blake, destructive forces are often male.

 Why is the worm flying in Blake’s poem?
 This is also puzzling, and disturbs us.
 Worms wriggle and crawl: they aren’t known for flying.
 Clearly this is a symbolic worm, denoting some sort of corruption at a more metaphorical level.
 The fact that the worm is a creature of the night suggests that it is like a demon or other night-visitor which feeds upon people as they sleep (back to that ‘bed’ again), like a succubus or incubus sexually ‘feeding’ upon sleeping victims.